 Note: Contact Shure Service and Repair if you continue to experience any issues.

-Take advantage of additional features and design enhancements by updating the firmware on your MOTIV Desktop Application when prompted.
+Take advantage of additional features and design enhancements by updating the firmware on your MOTIV device when prompted.
 A notification will appear when a firmware update is available.
 You have the option to download the update immediately or at a later time.

-Tip: For best results, before updating the application, make sure that the microphone is connected to your computer.
+Tip: Before updating the firmware, ensure that the MOTIV device is connected to your computer.
 Do not disconnect until the update is complete.

 To access firmware update at a later time, tap the Send to device.
 Contact Shure Service and Repair if you experience any issues..
 Tap the caret icon and if the available firmware package is newer than the current version, tap